-Following NHPA Section 106 guidance, park staff has prepared a Determination of Eligibility (DOE) for the structures on the Crane Flat campus that are identified as eligible for listing on the NRHP in Yosemite Institute Campus, Crane Flat Historic Resources Assessment (Environmental Science Associates 2004) and At the Crossroads: Historical Archaeology and Cultural Landscape Inventory at CA- MRP- 1512H/CA- TUO- 4240H, Crane Flat, Yosemite National Park, CA. (Pacific Legacy, Inc. 2006).
+Following NHPA Section 106 regulations, park staff has prepared a Determination of Eligibility (DOE) for the structures on the Crane Flat campus that are identified as eligible for listing on the National Register of Historic Places (NRHP) in Yosemite Institute Campus, Crane Flat Historic Resources Assessment (Environmental Science Associates 2004).
 The DOE was submitted to the State Historic Preservation Officer (SHPO) for review and consensus with the park's determination that the buildings are eligible for listing on the NRHP.
-On March 25, 2009, the SHPO concurred that Buildings 6013 and 6017 assocated with the CCC from 1934 to 1943 and the Blister Rust Camp from 1946 to 1967, and Buildings 6014 and 6015 associated with the Blister Rust Camp from 1946 to 1967 are eligible for listing on the NRHP.
+On March 25, 2009, the SHPO concurred that Buildings 6013 and 6017 associated with the CCC from 1934 to 1943 and the Blister Rust Camp from 1946 to 1967, and Buildings 6014 and 6015 associated with the Blister Rust Camp from 1946 to 1967 are eligible for listing on the NRHP (Appendix G).

-Consultation with the SHPO, American Indian tribes, and the public is brought about in this document, for the proposed measures to resolve adverse effects as a result of removal of the historic properties.
+Consultation with the SHPO and the public is brought about in this document, for the proposed measures to resolve adverse effects as a result of removal of three historic properties (buildings 6013, 6014, and 6015).
 Standard mitigation measures (SMMs) detailed in Stipulation VIII A of the 1999 PA would be implemented.
-SMMs include recordation, salvage, interpretation, and NRHP re-evaluation.
-Historic American Buildings Survey (HABS)/Historic American Engineering Record (HAER) photodocumentation would be done prior to removal.
-Historic materials would be salvaged and recycled to the extent practicable.
+SMMs include recordation, salvage, interpretation, and NRHP re- evaluation.
+Historic American Buildings Survey (HABS)/Historic American Engineering Record (HAER) photo- documentation would be completed prior to removal.
+Historic building materials would be salvaged and recycled to the extent practicable.

-Interpretive exhibits that would be developed and installed following Stipulation VIII A of the 1999 PA to enhance visitor education and resource protection at the Tuolumne Grove visitor use area, would emphasize the following themes: Native American prehistory and ongoing traditional use at Crane Flat; historic development during the homesteading era; and CCC Blister Rust Camp history.
+Interpretive exhibits that would be developed and installed at the nearby Tuolumne Grove visitor use area, following Stipulation VIII A of the 1999 PA, to enhance visitor education and resource protection.
+The following themes would be emphasized: Native American prehistory and ongoing traditional use at Crane Flat; historic development during the homesteading era; and CCC and Blister Rust camp history.
 These exhibits would also highlight the sensitivity and rarity of area ecology, and emphasize protection of the surrounding meadows and wildlife habitat.
 No significant archeological resources occur within the Crane Flat campus area of potential effects (APE).
 The remains of the Hurst Saloon, considered a historic property, are located outside of the campus restoration APE and will be avoided.

-The Crane Flat Campus is within the larger Crane Flat and Meadow managed by the National Park Service as a Traditional Cultural Property (TCP).
+The Crane Flat Campus is within the larger Crane Flat and Meadow managed by the National Park Service as a potential American Indian Traditional Cultural Property (TCP), as documented in At the Crossroads: Historical Archaeology and Cultural Landscape Inventory at CA- MRP- 1512H/CA- TUO- 4240H, Crane Flat, Yosemite National Park, CA (Pacific Legacy, Inc. 2006).
 Restoration of the Crane Flat Campus would not change the existing traditional use of the area.
 Educational opportunities involving contemporary American Indian association with the area would be enhanced.